apache/beam/website/ADD_CASE_STUDY.md

 6. Add case study quote card for the [Apache Beam](https://beam.apache.org/) website homepage `Case Studies Powered by Apache Beam` section.
 See [Add case study card to the Apache Beam website homepage](#Add-case-study-card-to-the-Apache-Beam-website-homepage)
 7. Create pull request to the apache beam repository with your changes

+If you have any questions about adding a case study, please send an email to dev@beam.apache.org with subject: [Beam Website] Add New Case Study.

 ## Case study md file recommendations